01-edu/ai-starter/content/only-if/README.md

 **NB: The variable ticket has already been declared, so do not declare it again.**

-1- Assign the message "You cannot benefit from our special promotion" to the variable `ticket`.
+1- Assign the message "You cannot benefit from our special promotion." to the variable `ticket`.

 2- Use an if statement to check that all these conditions are true: